 How can you meet your need for contribution this week, and how can you encourage others to experience the feeling of it too?
 How can you give back knowledge of what you’ve learned to someone that needs to take the next step?
 How can you contribute to your team as they navigate the week ahead?
 How can you give back to your community?
 What do you walk past every day that no longer gives you joy, that could be of use to someone else?
 Place it by your front door and then help it leave.
 What’s lurking in your fridge that will be useless tomorrow, but that could provide someone with lunch today if you find them along your route to work?
 What time can you give today to someone who will value it?
 When was the last time you read to someone or played Monopoly?
 Where can you give your most valuable commodity – your time – to someone this week?
 Let the leading question in your head today be “What can I give?”.

-If you’re looking for a way to give, don’t forget the Eat Out Movement upcoming event on September 21st in Harare, Zimbabwe – check out their Facebook Page.
-The children in the picture are some of 140 school children that Elizabeth Masishaba Mlotshwa feeds lunch to every day in Soweto, South Africa – out of her own kitchen. she runs the AMISH Community Development which stands for Action, Mission, Mentoring, Impact, Society, Homebased.
+The children in the picture are some of 140 schoolchildren that Elizabeth Masishaba Mlotshwa feeds lunch to every day in Soweto, South Africa – out of her own kitchen.
+She runs the AMISH Community Development which stands for Action, Mission, Mentoring, Impact, Society, Homebased.
 Contact me if you’d like to help or find her directly through her website.

 Photo Credit: Andreas Selmeczi